 A committed advocate for alternative spaces in schools beyond traditional disciplinary actions that are based in trauma-inducing systems, Jylani trained as a mindfulness educator 6 years ago and was among the first Mindful Schools teacher-training graduates in 2015.

-Jylani is Coordinator and Manager of iBme’s August 2019 Teens of Color Retreat, where she will also lead workshops.
-We asked her to speak about the Teens of Color Retreat, who it’s for, why it matters, and her vision of what the teens will experience.
+Jylani coordinated and managed, and led workshops in, iBme’s 2019 Teens of Color Retreats.
+We asked her to speak about the retreats, who they are for, why it matters, and her vision of what the teens will experience.

 Why a Retreat for Teens of Color?

 First, there is what iBme does for all teens, which is life-changing.
-These retreats are powerful — getting young people outdoors and creating a safe community space to explore their inner landscapes WITHOUT JUDGMENT.
+These retreats are powerful — creating a safe community space to explore their inner landscapes WITHOUT JUDGMENT.
 People usually shy away from approaching their inner selves.
 We’re too self-conscious about what other people will think of us and what we think of ourselves — we all carry so much self-judgment.
 At an iBme retreat, we welcome it ALL, all parts of ourselves, in a deep and natural way.
 Everything, down to the structure of the retreat, allows the young people opportunities to be themselves.
 We provide props but it is them guiding the conversation — their points of interest, concerns, fears, hopes, and dreams.
 It is very empowering.

 It’s camp with learning and introspection.
 And no one else does it like iBme.